Public Works Capital Improvement Projects (CIP)

-Construction projects planned by the City of Minneapolis Public Works Department include street paving and resurfacing, sidewalk, bridge, traffic control & street lighting, bike and pedestrian, sanitary sewers, storm sewers, water infrastructure, and more.
-Most projects fall under the designation Capital Improvement Projects (CIP).
+Capital Improvement Projects (CIP) planned by the City of Minneapolis Public Works Department include infrastructure improvements to street paving and resurfacing, sidewalks, bridges, traffic control & street lighting, bike and pedestrian routes, sanitary sewers, storm sewers, water infrastructure, and more.
 CIP projects are a part of the City's capital plan, which is reviewed and approved by City Council each year for funding.
-Other projects planned and constructed by the City may not be considered capital projects, such as transportation studies.

 I want to...

 - Find a project or see what projects are in my neighborhood.
-Be informed on what is planned for your neighborhood by checking the Interactive Public Works Construction Projects Map or finding most projects in the menu on the left.
+Be informed on what is planned for your neighborhood by checking the Interactive Capital Improvement Projects Map or finding most projects in the menu on the left.

 - See capital projects planned by other City departments.
 Information on capital projects for the City of Minneapolis Municipal Building Commission, Park Board, Information Technology, Public Grounds & Facilities, and Miscellaneous Projects can be found in the Council Adopted Budget in the Capital Program section.

 - See current street closures.
 Street closures are coordinated by the Traffic Division of Public Works.
 View their interactive Street Closures Map to see current closures.

 - Contact someone about a project.
 Contact information for engineers or other project leaders is available on each project's individual webpage.